mze-runner/amn-express/README.md

 `Amn Express` has decoupled packages which are part of `amn` family and can simplify your experience with [express](https://expressjs.com/).

 -   [Amn Validation](https://www.npmjs.com/package/amn-express-validate).
-Client’s input validation via schema employs [@hapi/joi](https://hapi.dev/)
+Client’s input validation via schema employs [joi](https://joi.dev/)
 -   [Amn Store](https://www.npmjs.com/package/amn-store).
 Introduce a key-value store to help share data through the middleware chain.
 -   [Amn Error](https://www.npmjs.com/package/amn-error).
 Extends NodeJs `Error` class with extra field to deliver http status and more details over the natur of an error.

 ##### Disclaimer

-AMN itself has minimum and ultra-light; nevertheless, as being a simple wrapper on top of express and other dependencies have to be installed installed upfront.
-Please follow peer dependencies warning at installation.
+AMN itself has minimum and ultra-light; nevertheless, as being a simple wrapper on top of `express` and other dependencies have to be installed installed upfront.
+Please follow **peer dependencies** warning at installation.

 ### Initialization